Embroidery can be done on a range of different fabrics - but there's certain things to look for when you want to start stitching!

 Klona, calico, linen, and other cottons come in all sorts of colours - so it's totally up to you!

 The only thing to consider is how you'll transfer your pattern on to the fabric.
 Designs can be stencilled onto light fabrics with coloured carbon paper or water soluble fabric pens.
-Transferring patterns onto dark fabrics is best done with white or yellow carbon paper - there's a tutorial on how to use carbon paper right here.
+Transferring patterns onto dark fabrics is best done with white or yellow carbon paper - If you've never done this before, check out my tutorial page showing how to use carbon paper.